 - Lead Management Execution – execute the lead nurturing, qualifying and routing process to produce sales ready leads.

-- Sales Enablement – get the right sales content into the hands of sellers.
-Enable delivery at the right time and right channel to move a sales opportunity forward.
+- Product Marketing – get the right sales content into the hands of sellers.
+Enable delivery at the right time and right channel to move a sales opportunity forward or to stimulate new logo interest in your offerings

 - Content Production – the demand for content to fuel your B2B sales funnel is never-ending.
 Sales teams need content at critical moments of a sales cycle to educate customers and prospects.
 The content must be customer-focused and relevant to customer needs.
 Without it, campaigns stall and deals push.